Full Guide to Basic Options Strategies

 A well-defined trading plan is key to success in options trading.
 Your plan should include goals such as generating income or protecting existing positions.

 You also have to outline specific strategies for entering and exiting trades.
 Incorporate backtesting to evaluate your strategies against historical data.
+Strategies that involve complex trades should consider using a margin account to increase flexibility.

 3. Review and Adjust Your Strategy